Flaize Logo

 Solar panel prices in India typically range from Rs.20 to Rs.45 per watt, depending on the type (monocrystalline vs. polycrystalline), brand, and wattage.
 A standard 1kW system costs roughly Rs.30,000-Rs.50,000 before subsidies.
 Prices have been falling year-on-year due to increased domestic manufacturing.
 Tip: Always get at least 3 quotes from certified installers and compare price per watt, not total cost.

-For a typical Indian home, a 1kW to 10kW rooftop system is suitable.
-Estimated costs: • 1 kW - Rs.40,000-Rs.60,000 • 3 kW - Rs.1.1-Rs.1.5 lakh (after subsidy approx Rs.60,000-Rs.90,000) • 5 kW - Rs.1.8-Rs.2.5 lakh • 10 kW - Rs.3.5-Rs.5 lakh Tip: Under PM Surya Ghar Muft Bijli Yojana, subsidies of up to Rs.78,000 are available for 3kW systems.
+For a typical Kerala home, a 1kW to 10kW rooftop system is suitable.
+Estimated costs before subsidy: • 1 kW - Rs.70,000-Rs.90,000 • 3 kW - Rs.1.85-Rs.2.15 lakh (net ~Rs.1.07-1.37 lakh after Rs.78,000 subsidy) • 5 kW - Rs.2.8-Rs.3.2 lakh (net ~Rs.2.02-2.42 lakh after subsidy) • 10 kW - Rs.5.6-Rs.6.4 lakh Tip: Under PM Surya Ghar Muft Bijli Yojana, subsidies of up to Rs.78,000 are available for systems of 3kW and above.

 A 5kW solar system in India typically costs between Rs.1.8 lakh and Rs.2.5 lakh for supply and installation.
 This includes panels, inverter, mounting structure, wiring, and net-metering charges.
 A 5kW system can generate 18-25 units per day, enough for a 3-4 BHK home.
 Tip: Payback period for a 5kW system is typically 4-6 years, depending on electricity tariff and sunlight hours in your city.